As a general rule, the master data uploaded to UBS determines which notes and reports are created for a pain.001 order.

 You can find more precise information on managing debit notes in the UBS Implementation Guidelines.

-- Ensure that your payment software is ready by no later than the middle of 2020 to pay (by means of pain.001) the new QR-bills.
+- Ensure that your payment software is ready to pay (by means of pain.001) the QR-bills.
 If you have questions, contact your software partner directly.

 - Update any readers so that they can read the Swiss QR code.

 - If needed, fill in your account payable master data with the QR-IBAN of the beneficiary.